iondv/framework/README.md

 # IONDV.
 Framework

+IONDV.
+Framework - is a node.js open source framework for developing accounting applications or microservices based on metadata and individual modules.
+Framework is a part of instrumental digital platform to create enterprise (ERP) apps.
+This platform consists of the following open-source components: the [IONDV.
+Framework](https://github.com/iondv/framework), the
+[modules](https://github.com/topics/iondv-module) и ready-made applications expanding it functionality, visual development environment [Studio](https://github.com/iondv/studio) to create metadata for the app.

 ## Description

 **IONDV.
 Framework** — is a tool for creating high-level web applications based on metadata.
 You can change the system by adding the additional components to change functionality.
 There are ready-made modules, but nothing limits you to create new ones to personalize the application.
 Moreover, it's low-code framework